 In Managing Agile Requirements training course, you will learn on to build a product backlog using a use case (or user story) model as input, and how to plan and work in 30 day sprints.
 You will apply what you learn in a series of exercises that take you through project start-up, sprint planning, and running a sprint.

 Leveraging either the use case requirements approach or the user stories approach and Scrum’s agile project management approach gives you the ability to quickly develop working software that meets business needs.
 In Scrum, teams work in 30 day sprints to produce production-quality software driven by business priorities and using an empirical, adaptive approach.
 This course explains this approach’s values, key techniques, and how each team member contributes to success.
 This course blends ideas from Scrum, Extreme Programming (XP), and the Rational Unified Process (RUP).

 By attending Managing Agile Requirements workshop, delegates will learn to:

 - Understand key concepts and terms

 - Be able to explain the methodology’s benefits and key techniques

 - Become familiar with the progression of key activities and artifacts

 - Prepare to participate in an upcoming project

 - Basic Requirements Management knowledge and experience.

-Managing Agile Requirements class is intended for all who will actively participate in a project using Agile approach.
-People on the edges of the project (secondary customers, management staff, and Participants in related processes) will also benefit.
+The Managing Agile Requirements class is intended for all who will actively participate in a project using Agile approach.
+People on the edges of the project (secondary customers, management staff, and others in related processes) will also benefit.